Revisiting thermodynamics in computation and information theory: Brownian computer: Thermodynamic interpretation

 The molecule at thermal equilibrium exhibits Boltzmann distribution over the considered phase space.
 Mathematically,

 where the chamber is considered to extend from $x=0$ to $x= L$. $Z$ represents the partition function of the system and $k$ is the Boltzmann constant.
 The partition function for this system is

-The information of the partition function provides sufficient information for the analysis of the thermodynamic variables.
+The information on the partition function provides sufficient information for the analysis of the thermodynamic variables.
 With the help of Eq.~\eqref{smge3}, we can describe the thermodynamic entropy for the system as

 where the contribution from the momentum perspective is included in the constant $C_p(T)$.
 The entropy exhibits logarithmic dependence over volume as the Hamiltonian of the system shown in Eq.~\eqref{smge1} has no dependence on position coordinate.